-The special interest research group on ethics and intellectual disability is part of the IASSIDD, and aims at an open exchange of views on ethical issues regarding health and social practices in order to support persons with disabilities and their families by stimulating research on ethics within the field of intellectual disability, and by disseminating its results in the wider circle of the IASSIDD and the research community of which it is part.
+The special interest research group on ethics and intellectual disability aims at an open exchange of views on ethical issues regarding health and social practices in support of persons with IDD and their families.
+‘Ethics’ is taken is a broad sense in which it not only addresses moral quandaries as defined in the domain of public policy, but also looks at the cultural and institutional backgrounds that generate them.
+It stimulates research on ethics within the field of intellectual and developmental disability, and seeks to disseminate its results in the wider circle of the IASSIDD and the research community of which it is part.

-In order to fulfill this mission the SIRG will foster communication between SIRG members and the broader IASSIDD community, hold conferences, seminars and symposia at regular intervals on topics relevant to their mission, coordinate, encourage and develop opportunities for consideration of ethical issues at the IASSIDD quadrennial conference and support the publication and dissemination of relevant material.
+In order to fulfill this mission the SIRG will foster communication between SIRG members and the broader IASSIDD community, seek to organize seminars and symposia at regular intervals on topics relevant to their mission.
+It will develop opportunities for and contributes to discussing ethical issues at IASSIDD world congresses and support the publication and dissemination of relevant material.

 Documents & Publications